Maya’s Farm CSA

 The Fall season runs from September 24 – December 13, 2014 and includes 12 weekly baskets of produce.

-Each CSA member has a choice of four (4) pick-up days and six (6) locations to make eating healthy and local even easier.
+Each CSA member has a choice of three (3) pick-up days and seven (7) locations to make eating healthy and local even easier.

 By joining the Community-Supported Agriculture Program you will join a loosely organized community of health and environmentally conscious people who share the bounties and risks of Maya’s Farm, a local, independent farm.
 As a CSA member you will purchase a share in the farm’s future harvests.
 Your participation supports its viability and capacity for quality production up front: It allows the farm to purchase seeds, then plant, nurture and harvest the crops we offer to you.